Iuryck/DataSprintsTestCase/README.md

 # Notes

 For the live data streaming and data plot, I was able to do both fake JSON data stream and do a live plot of a metric in real time. **But** the plot was done within a Dash app, which runs on a local IP which you need to open on a browser page to visualize.
 In other words, **the plot does not appear in analysis.html**.
 To see the plot you will need to run the Bonus_3.py code locally, and then follow the Ip address to the plot.
-Hope this is not much of a problem.
+I hope this is not much of a problem.